-During 2009, each of our directors who was not an officer or employee of IDEXX received an annual fee of \$45,000.
-Each director could elect to defer any amount of this annual fee in the form of deferred stock units, or DSUs, under our Director Deferred Compensation Plan, or Director Plan.
-In addition, nonemployee directors received the following annual committee fees: \$15,000 for the audit committee chairman and compensation committee chairman, \$5,000 for other audit committee members, and \$10,000 for the chairmen of other committees.
+Effective April 1, 2010, each of our directors who was not an officer or employee of IDEXX receives an annual fee of \$50,000.
+Annual fees are paid quarterly and the \$50,000 was prorated for the three quarters remaining in 2010.
+For the first quarter of 2010, each nonemployee director received a prorated annual fee of \$45,000.
+Each director could elect to defer any amount of these annual fees in the form of deferred stock units, or DSUs, under our Director Deferred Compensation Plan, or Director Plan.
+In addition, nonemployee directors received the following annual committee fees during 2010: \$15,000 for the audit committee chairman and compensation committee chairman, \$5,000 for other audit committee members, and \$10,000 for the chairmen of other committees.
 The lead director received an additional \$15,000 fee.
-Directors could elect to defer any amount of these committee fees in the form of DSUs.
+Directors could elect to defer any amount of these committee fees in the form of fully vested DSUs.
 There were no additional fees for board meeting attendance.